top of page

 B.S.
 Messiah University, 2006.
 Biology and Environmental Science

-Dr. Derek Rosenberger is an associate professor of biology, co-director of the ONU Biological Sanctuary (OBS) and coordinates the Zoology and Environmental Science Programs at Olivet Nazarene University in Bourbonnais, IL.
-His research program seeks to include highly talented undergraduate students in conservation biology, studying species, population and community level ecology in threatened and endangered ecosystems.
-Research interests also include invasive forest insects and their potential for impacting native ecosystems.
+Derek Rosenberger is an associate professor of biology in the Conservation and Ecological Health program at Wheaton College in Wheaton, IL.
+Before joining the faculty at Wheaton he directed the Zoology program at Olivet Nazarene University.
+His research program seeks to train highly motivated undergraduate students in conservation biology, studying species, population and community level ecology in threatened and endangered ecosystems.

 In his teaching Rosenberger seeks to engender wonder at the incredible diversity of creation, help students become passionate about its care and discover new things through scientific investigation.
-He achieves this through course-based undergraduate research experiences (CUREs) and through annual summer field ecology and research trips to Costa Rica and Alaska.
+He achieves this through course-based undergraduate research experiences (CUREs) and through field ecology and research courses.

-Dr. Rosenberger obtained his Ph.D. in Entomology and Conservation Biology at the University of Minnesota and spent several years as the Program Director of the Creation Care Study Program in Belize, Central America.
-He has a Masters in Higher Education focused on environmental literacy from Taylor University and a Bachelors degree in Biology and Environmental Science from Messiah University.
+Rosenberger obtained his Ph.D. in Entomology and Conservation Biology at the University of Minnesota after several years abroad as the Program Director of the Creation Care Study Program in Belize, Central America.
+He has a Masters in Higher Education focused on environmental literacy from Taylor University and a Bachelor's degree in Biology and Environmental Science from Messiah University.
 Rosenberger studied abroad in India through Au Sable Institute of Environmental Studies and completed the Educational Concerns for Hunger Org.
 (ECHO) Tropical Agriculture and Development year-long training program.

 DSC_0058.JPG